 Bursaries and Scholarships

-- AFABC: Howard Legacy Youth Fund- Bursaries available for youth in or from foster care.
+- AFABC: BC Orca Bursary Program- Bursaries available for youth in or from foster care.

-- AFABC: Youth Bursary - Bursaries available for youth who have joined their family through legal adoption.
+- AFABC: Joy MacPhail Youth Bursary - Bursaries available for youth who have joined their family through legal adoptionor other forms of permanency.

 - BC Federation of Foster Parents - Offers several bursaries and a general scholarship fund.
 Most funds are for youth in or from care.
 There is one bursary for adopted or biological children of foster parents.